YOUR GUIDE

 BESPOKE COVER PAPER

 Beautiful.
 Durable.
-Stain-Proof.
+Stain-Resistant.

 Spilled Assyrian hummus on the cover?